Skip to content

 Most user actions follow the same path:

-1. Browser, CLI, or test sends a command to the daemon.
+1. Browser, CLI, or test sends a command to the service.

-2. The daemon checks the selected device and starts a warm session when needed.
+2. The service checks the selected device and starts a warm session when needed.

 3. SimDeck performs the requested simulator or emulator action.